marcoberri/mbraspiroverduino/README.md

 <a href="https://www.youtube.com/watch?v=3kZttU3sqc0">First Test</a>

 TO DO
 --------------
-- Raspicam Tilt panne hardware and software config
+- Raspicam Tilt pannel hardware and software config
-- Extress and nodejs integration express.io
+- Extressjs and nodejs integration express.io
 - test on mobile phone
+- change raspberry to hotspot wifi.